Governance begins before digital signals become data.

 Governance Exposure

-The condition where structural signal gaps become visible to executives, regulators, partners, or external stakeholders.
+Conditions where structural signal gaps become visible to executives, regulators, partners, or stakeholders.

 Traditional governance often begins after data has already been collected, stored, analyzed, or acted upon.
 By that stage, many structural conditions have already shaped the outcome.